Frank E Spencer

 About

-Black Male born in 1891
+Black Male born in 1891 died in 1956

-Frank Ellsworth Spencer, 1892-1956.
+Frank Ellsworth Spencer, 1891-1956.

 Lived in Ithaca from about 1892-1908.

 Member of New York's 369th Infantry Regiment during World War I, otherwise known as the Harlem Hellfighters.
-He served overseas from December 12, 1917 to February 12, 1919 and was "severely" wounded in action on September 28, 1918, during the Meuse-Argonne offensive.
+He served overseas from December 12, 1917 to February 12, 1919 and was seriously wounded in action on September 28, 1918, during the Meuse-Argonne offensive.

 Census Records